 The security situation along Myanmar's extensive border varies considerably.
 If you choose to travel to border areas, carefully assess the current security situation and familiarise yourself with local curfews and travel restrictions.
 Movement should be limited to main highways and urban areas.

 In late November 2016, three small explosions ocurred at two shopping centres in Yangon.
 No injuries were reported.
-Investigations into the incident are ongoing.
-Exercise heightened vigilance at this time,

 Terrorism is a threat throughout the world.
 See our